k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 The **entity** table includes the following data:

-* batch_id, unique ID that represents the relationship between an **entity** and **entity_chunks** tables.
+* batch_id - a unique ID that represents the relationship between an **entity** and **entity_chunks** tables.
-* chunks_count, number of chunks.
+* chunks_count - the number of chunks.
 * data, holds the LUI SQLite file after compression.
 For performance optimization during parallel data inserts, the size is zero if the  number of chunks > 1.

 The **entity_chunks** table includes the following data: